 Regular cardio, core strength, and yoga improve proprioception and balance, making you steadier on shifting decks.

 Ship infirmaries list seasickness among their top reasons for passenger visits, right behind respiratory infections.
-Don’t hesitate to radio for assistance if a crewmate can’t keep fluids down.
-Serious complications are rare but possible.
+Don’t hesitate to radio for assistance if a crewmate can’t keep fluids down – complications are rare but real.

 A calmer course with Sea Tow

-Feeling confident and prepared reduces anxiety, a hidden trigger that can accelerate nausea.
-With a Sea Tow membership you have the peace of mind knowing that professional Captains are just a call away Whether you need a jump start, fuel delivery, or a tow, being a Sea Tow® member means there’s one less thing for your stomach to worry about.
+Feeling confident – and prepared – reduces anxiety, one of the hidden accelerators of nausea.
+Knowing that Sea Tow’s 24/7 captains are a call away for jump‑starts, fuel drops, or safe tows means one less thing for your stomach to worry about.
 Enjoy the ride, keep your eyes on the horizon, and let us handle the unexpected.

 Sea Tow Team